Mechanized infantry: Cold War

-Even more important for future developments was the Soviet BMP-1, which was the first true IFV.
-Its introduction prompted the development of similar vehicles in Western armies, such as the West German Marder and American M2 Bradley.
-Unlike the APC, which was intended merely to transport the infantry from place to place under armor, the IFV possessed heavy firepower that could support the infantry in attack or defense.
+The introduction of the BMP-1 prompted the development of similar vehicles in Western armies, such as the West German Marder and American M2 Bradley.
 Many IFVs were also equipped with firing ports from which their infantry could fire their weapons from inside, but they were generally not successful and have been dropped from modern IFVs.

 Soviet organization led to different tactics between the "light" and the "heavy" varieties of mechanized infantry.
 In the Soviet Army, a first-line "motor rifle" division from the 1970s onward usually had two regiments equipped with wheeled BTR-60 APCs and one with the tracked BMP-1 IFV.
 The "light" regiments were intended to make dismounted attacks on the division's flanks, while the BMP-equipped "heavy" regiment remained mounted and supported the division's tank regiment on the main axis of advance.
 Both types of infantry regiment still were officially titled "motor rifle" units.

 A line of development in the Soviet Armed Forces from the 1980s was the provision of specialized IFVs for use by the Russian Airborne Troops.
 The first of them was the BMD-1, which had the same firepower as the BMP-1 but could be carried in or even parachuted from the standard Soviet transport aircraft.
 That made airborne formations into mechanized infantry at the cost of reducing their "bayonet" strength, as the BMD could carry only three or at most four paratroopers in addition to its three-man crew.
 They were used in that role in the Soviet invasion of Afghanistan in 1979.